-If lighting conditions make it difficult to see the display screen, you can adjust the contrast or turn on the backlight.
-To adjust screen contrast and/or backlighting:
+If lighting conditions make it difficult to see the display screen, you can adjust the backlight.
+To adjust screen backlighting:

-- 1. Press the power key momentarily and a new window appears for screen contrast settings. - Use the Left/Right portion of the ROCKER to adjust screen contrast or press the power key to toggle between 3 possible setting.
+- 1. Press the power key momentarily and a new window appears for screen backlight settings. - Use the Left/Right portion of the ROCKER to adjust screen backlight or press the power key to toggle between 3 possible settings.